 Jesus said to her, “Stop holding on to me,

 for I have not yet ascended to the Father.

 But go to my brothers and tell them,

 ‘I am going to my Father and your Father,

 “I have seen the Lord,”

 and then reported what he had told her.

 In today’s Gospel, we see the way that Mary Magdalene responds to her name, when Jesus calls to her.
 She was in the depths of sorrow at Jesus’ death, so much so that she did not recognize His voice outside the tomb.
 But, when Jesus called her by name, her eyes were fully opened, and she truly saw Him.
 Immediately, her sorrow left her and she was filled with joy.
 That is what Jesus longs for each of us as we embark on this Easter season.

-This Lent has been filled with much sorrow over the continuing pandemic, and how it has forced so many changes on our day to day lives.
+On the one hand, we are thankfully emerging from the COVID pandemic, but there are other worries in our lives – the continued high inflation, war in the world, unrest in Israel & Palestine and elsewhere.
 We do see hope, but for many, it continues to be a time of worry, fear and despair.
 Into that maelstrom of negative feelings, Jesus appears, and He is there, speaking our own names, and calling us to Easter joy.
-But, how do we get to Easter joy in the midst of such trying times?
+But, how do we get to Easter joy in the midst of these times in which we live?

 We do it by pausing and reflecting on what a great gift God has given us.
 Through the Paschal mystery that we celebrated during the just-concluded Easter Triduum, He has reconciled us to Himself, and reaffirmed His gift of His own Holy Spirit, alive in our hearts.
 We do it by remembering that He truly does call us by name, today and every day, and that all we need to do is be willing to walk on the path that He has set before us.
 It is not promised to be easy, but it is promised to be worth the journey.